Lead With the Gap, Not the Label

 State CISO, Florida

-We rated 7 of 10 cybersecurity risk categories as HIGH across 32 Florida state agencies last December.
+We rated the majority of cybersecurity risk categories as HIGH across dozens of state agencies in a recent assessment.
 When I presented that finding to stakeholders, the immediate response was predictable: "so everything is critical?"
-And that's exactly the problem with risk level labels.
+And that is exactly the problem with risk level labels.

 HIGH tells you something is broken.
 It tells you nothing about what it costs to fix it.